Updated: Jan 1

 I was then reminded of the Sermon on the Mount Matthew 5:6 "Blessed are those who hunger and thirst for righteousness, for they will be filled."
 Not only does Jesus promise blessing, but he promises fulfillment.
 What a promise!
 If you truly thirst and hunger for righteousness, which only sincerely comes from God, you will be FILLED!
 Not just satisfied, but COMPLETELY satisfied!
 Filled to the brim with the bread of life and the living water.
 John 6:35 "Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty."
 John 4:14 "..but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”

 Imagine Jesus speaking these words.
 To the people of that day who were oppressed and sometimes went hungry, it had to sound strange.
-But he wasn't speaking of physical needs, but spiritual needs.
+He wasn't speaking of physical needs, but spiritual needs.
 That hunger we all have, that thirst for something deeper and more meaningful.
 He is that source, that perfect bread of life and living water that quenches the soul completely.

 Imagine Jesus holding up a chalice of fresh cold water to your parched spirit while you drain the cup.
 But the cup doesn't drain, it just keeps flowing.
 It is endless, cool and refreshing filling you to overflowing and satisfying every longing.
 Not a drop is wasted.